-Use of the Computer Laboratory implies acceptance of certain conditions:
+Use of these facilities implies acceptance of certain conditions:

-- 1. Treat the laboratory and equipment with care and operate all equipment in the correct manner. - 2.
-Keep the laboratory tidy by placing any unwanted paper in the bins provided and any printouts not collected placed in the trays above the printer. - 3.
-Do not load any type of software onto the machines.
+- 1. Treat the equipment with care and operate all equipment in the correct manner. - 2.
+Keep the facilities tidy by placing any unwanted paper in the bins provided and any printouts not collected placed in the trays above the printer.

+- 3. Do not load any type of software onto the machines.
 If there is a need for additional software, the computer laboratory staff will be able to advise. - 4.
-Do not bring food or drink into the laboratory at any time. - 5.
-Respect the need of fellow students for the laboratory to be a quiet working environment. - 6.
+Do not bring food or drink into the computing facilities at any time. - 5.
+Respect the need of fellow students for the spaces to be a guiet working environment. - 6.
 Take a break of ten minutes after every hour of uninterrupted computer work.